S25Digital/aa-client/README.md

     - `baseUrl` (string): Base URL for the API.
     - `token` (string): API key or token.
     - `body` (FITypes.IFIFetchRequest): Fetch request body.
+    - `publicKey` (JWK): The public Key of the AA.
+This is required to verify the response signature
   - **Returns**: `Promise<{ response: IResponse<FITypes.IFIFetchResponse>; FIData?: Array<Record<string, any>> }>` - Response from the API and optionally, fetched financial data.
   - **Description**: Fetches financial information.